hm-aemy/librelane-materials/ICOS-design-handbook/source/concepts/verification.md

 # Verification

-**Verification** ensures that a design is **correct, consistent, and manufacturable**.
+Verification ensures that a design is correct, consistent, and manufacturable.
 It confirms that the physical layout and electrical behavior match the intended specifications and that the circuit will function reliably in silicon.
+It bridges the gap between design intent and silicon reality, validating correctness at every stage of the design flow.

-Verification spans multiple domains — **logical, physical, timing, and statistical** — and happens throughout the entire IC design flow.
+Verification spans multiple domains — logical, physical, timing, and statistical — and happens throughout the entire IC design process.

----

 ## Types of Verification

 ### Functional verification (pre-layout)
 Checks whether the design behaves as expected from a functional perspective.
 - Simulate RTL using testbenches.
 - Validate logical operations and state transitions.
 - Identify design bugs early in the flow.
+- May include assertion-based or formal verification to complement simulation.

 Typical tools: Icarus Verilog, Verilator, GHDL.

----

 ### Structural verification (post-synthesis)
 Ensures that synthesis did not change the circuit’s logic.

 - Gate-level simulation with real timing data.
 - Equivalence checking between RTL and synthesized netlists.
+- Verifies inserted cells (buffers, tie cells, etc.) behave correctly.
 - Detects missing or mis-optimized logic.

 Outputs: gate-level reports, functional equivalence logs.

----

 ### Physical verification (post-layout)
 Confirms that the physical layout adheres to fabrication and connectivity rules.

-- **DRC (Design Rule Check):** verifies geometry and spacing rules.
+- DRC (Design Rule Check): verifies geometry and spacing rules.
-- **LVS (Layout vs. Schematic):** ensures layout connectivity matches schematic/netlist.
+- LVS (Layout vs. Schematic): ensures layout connectivity matches schematic/netlist.
-- **ERC (Electrical Rule Check):** checks for unconnected pins, shorts, or voltage violations.
+- ERC (Electrical Rule Check): checks for unconnected pins, shorts, or voltage violations.
+- PEX (Parasitic Extraction): extracts RC elements for post-layout timing or analog simulation.

 Outputs: clean DRC/LVS reports and GDS ready for tape-out.

----

 ### Timing verification (digital)
 Guarantees that all timing constraints are satisfied across the chip.

-- **STA (Static Timing Analysis):**
-  Computes signal arrival times and verifies setup/hold margins.
+- STA (Static Timing Analysis): computes signal arrival times and verifies setup/hold margins.
 - Detects critical paths, clock-skew issues, and violations after routing.
-- Uses extracted parasitics (SPEF/SDF) for post-layout timing closure.
+- Uses extracted parasitic data (SPEF/SDF) for accurate post-layout timing closure.

 Outputs: timing reports, slack summaries, sign-off timing views.

----

 ### Corner & Monte Carlo (analog)
 Validates circuit performance under process, voltage, and temperature variations.